dwzpku/ob/wiki/math/set/zfc.md

 namely one satisfying ZF but not C.

-Another method of proving independence results, one owing nothing to forcing, is based on Gödel\'s second incompleteness theorem.
+Another method of proving independence results, one owing nothing to forcing, is based on Gödel's second incompleteness theorem.
 This approach employs the statement whose independence is being examined, to prove the existence of a set model of ZFC, in which case Con(ZFC) is true.
-Since ZFC satisfies the conditions of Gödel\'s second theorem, the consistency of ZFC is unprovable in ZFC (provided that ZFC is, in fact, consistent).
+Since ZFC satisfies the conditions of Gödel's second theorem, the consistency of ZFC is unprovable in ZFC (provided that ZFC is, in fact, consistent).
 Hence no statement allowing such a proof can be proved in ZFC.
 This method can prove that the existence of